majeedkarimi/ZLAB_INTERVIEW_TASK/README.md

 When the program is executed, it goes to the specified local link (usually the local link is http://127.0.0.1:8000).

-The first page of the weather application consists of three parts:
+The first page of the weather application consists of three sections:

-The first part receives the desired region and displays the information in JSON format.
+The first section receives the desired region and displays the information in JSON format.
+Basic Authentication is used for this section.
+You can access this section using the username and password created from the createsuperuser section.
+The three main types of authentication that can be implemented are:
+1: Basic Authentication
+2: Token Authentication
+3: JWT (JSON Web Token) Authentication

-The second part receives the desired region and displays the information on an HTML page.
+The second section receives the desired region and displays the information in an HTML page.

-The third part receives geographical coordinates (latitude and longitude) and displays
+The third section receives geographical longitude and latitude information and displays weather information in JSON format